kairos-io/kairos/docs/content/quickstart/installation.md

 Save the config file as `config.yaml` as we will use it later in the process.

 **Note**:
 - The `stages.initramfs` block will configure the Kairos user (default) with the Kairos password.
-Note, the Kairos user is already configured with `sudo`.
+Note, the Kairos user is already configured with `sudo` permissions.
 - `authorized_keys` can be used to add additional keys to the user in order to SSH into
 - `hostname` sets the machine hostname
 - `dns` sets the DNS for the machine